juancastela/meteor/README.md

 # meteor
-In this repository i will store public packages developed for Meteor.
+In this repository I will store public packages developed for Meteor.

 MIT license